The deadline for entries is

 1) This competition is open to persons 21 years of age or older from any nation.

 2) Entries are limited to wines produced by amateur winemakers only.
 An amateur shall be considered as:

 • An adult not employed by a commercial winery in a winemaking capacity.

 • An adult who is not an owner of a commercial winery.
 This does not excludepeople who own stock in a commercial winery, provided they are not involvedin the winemaking process.

 3) No wines may be produced with the help or facilities of a commercial winery (crushed grapes and unfermented juice from a commercial winery are OK).

 4) All wines, entry forms, and fees must be received by the due date.
 All wines entered must be on the entry form, and all fees must accompany the entry forms.
 Wines become the property of Cellarmasters and none will be returned.
 Late entries will not be judged or returned.

-9)Competition fee is calculated as follows: $12 for the first bottle of any number entered and $10 for all subsequent entries An “entry” is a single 750 ml. bottle of wine.
+10)Competition fee is: $10 per bottle for any number of bottles entered.
+An “entry” is a single 750 ml. bottle of wine.
 Make money order or check payable in U.S. Dollars to “Cellarmasters.”